zilishen/documentation/content/nginx/admin-guide/monitoring/logging.md

 <span id="tls_sample"></span>
-## Usecase: Sampling TLS Parameters
+## Usecase: sampling TLS parameters

 Many clients use TLS versions older than TLS 1.3.
 Though many ciphers are declared insecure, older implementations still use them; ECC certificates offer greater performance than RSA, but not all clients can accept ECC.
 Many TLS attacks rely on a “man in the middle” who intercepts the cipher negotiation handshake and forces the client and server to select a less secure cipher.
 Therefore, it’s important to configure F5 NGINX Plus to not support weak or legacy ciphers, but doing so may exclude legacy clients.